renslightsaber/Dacon-Monthly_Dacon_Speakers_Emotion_Recognition_AI_Competition/README.md

  - importance of `Speaker` info in this competition.

 ## If there were more time, we could have
- - Researched how to deal with problem 'Class Imbalance' and applied.
+ - Researched how to deal with 'Class Imbalanced' problem and applied.
  - Ensemble of Other Pretrained Models after Fine-tuning.